IT2810/it2810-webutvikling-h18-prosjekt-2-gruppe--31/README.md

 Contains two classes, ImageSlider and ImageSlideshow

 Words.js:
+Contains the functionality to show the right text.
+Has input category and index and finds the right texts for the category.
+Then sets the right state for title, author and content.

+Dropdownbutton.js:
-Dropdownbutton.js: Contains the code for the dropdownbuttons.
+Contains the code for the dropdownbuttons.
 Takes input from App.js and sets the category for the button.
-OnClick updates the canvas and sets the appropriate pictures.
+OnClick updates the canvas and sets the appropriate pictures, texs and sound.

+Documentation

 Image sources:
 Flaticon